 So, here is a story:

-One lovely sunny morning I get a phone call from a service supplier hired to drive a group of trainers around the country to do trainings in the regional offices of the beneficiary.
-“My driver says he quits”, I hear the voice of the drivers’ manager.
+One lovely sunny morning I get a phone call from a company hired to drive a group of trainers around the country to do trainings in the regional offices of the beneficiary.
+“My driver says he quits”, I hear instead of “Good morning”.
 “What happened?”
 I ask.
 “One of your trainers, Claude, wanted to jump out of the moving car”.
 Goodbuy, lovely morning!

 I pick up the phone and call the team leader, Seth.
 “You are the most seniour of them and this is happening on your watch?”.
 I gave him no chance.